2nd Corinthians Chapters 6 and 7– John Karmelich

 working.
 Seeking God regularly through

-prayer and His word is the main way we discern what is God's will for the moment.
-Sometimes God guides us "over and above
+prayer and His word is the main way we discern what is God's

-that", but the main way I find is that I study the bible to see what is
+God guides us "over and above that", but the main way I find is that

-based on the information at hand.
+make the best decisions possible based on the information at hand.

 12.

-Chapter 7, Verse 1: Since we have these promises, dear friends,
+1: Since we have these promises, dear

-perfecting holiness out of reverence for God.
+spirit, perfecting holiness out of reverence for God.

 a)

-Verse 1 is saying in
+Verse 1 is saying

-effect, "Since God made unconditional promises to us, let us separate
+in effect, "Since God made unconditional promises to us, let us separate

 ourselves from the world to live how He wants us to live."